-Industry Canada, a Department of the Government of Canada, implemented a licensing regime for space stations (satellites) in 2014.
-The document Client Procedures Circular (CPC) 2-6-02 - Licensing of Space Stations sets out general licensing procedures for all Canadian space stations

-(satellites), including application requirements and post-authorization procedures related to licenses that use radio spectrum.
+Innovation, Science and Economic Development Canada, a Department of the Government of Canada, administers Canada's licensing regime for space stations (satellites) through the Radiocommunication Act (RA) and the Radiocommunication Regulations.
+The document Client Procedures Circular (CPC) 2-6-02 - Procedure for the Submission of Applications for Spectrum Licenses for Space Stations, (satellites), includes application requirements and post-authorization procedures related to licenses that use radio spectrum.

-Section 3.3.3 Space Debris Mitigation Plan of CPC-2-6-02 requires that applicants for space station spectrum and radio licences submit a Space Debris Mitigation Plan as part of their applications.
+Section 5.1.7 Space Debris Mitigation Plan of CPC-2-6-02 requires that applicants' spectrum licenses for space stations submit a Space Debris Mitigation Plan as part of their applications.

-Industry Canada distinguishes between geostationary satellites and non-geostationary satellites.
-The following is an excerpt from section 3.3.3 of the CPC 2-6-02 describing the policy requirement:
+ISED distinguishes between geostationary orbit (GSO) and non-geostationary orbit (NGSO) satellites.
+The following is a summary of the requirements outlined in section 5.1.7 of CPC 2-6-02:

-- For geostationary satellites, the applicant must submit a plan for de-orbiting their satellite(s) in compliance with Recommendation ITU-R S.1003-2, Environmental Protection of the Geostationary Satellite Orbit. - For non-geostationary satellites, the applicant must submit a plan for de-orbiting their satellite(s) in accordance with best industry practices.
+- For GSO satellites, the applicant must submit a plan for de-orbiting their satellite(s) in compliance with Recommendation ITU-R S.1003-2, Environmental Protection of the Geostationary Satellite Orbit. - For NGSO satellites, the applicant must submit a plan consistent with the guidelines issued by the Inter-Agency Space Debris Coordination Committee, including the requirement for the satellite(s) to de-orbiting within 25 years of end of operational life.

-Use of radio frequencies in Canada requires the regulatory approval that is provided through a Radio Licence issued by Industry Canada.
-The space debris mitigation requirement is applicable to all space stations (satellites) licensed in Canada.
-The licensee must agree to comply with all the conditions of licence prior to being granted the licence.
+Use of radio frequencies in Canada requires regulatory approval that is provided through a radio authorization issued by Innovation, Science and Economic Development Canada.
+The space debris mitigation requirement is applicable to all space stations (satellites) licensed in Canada, and is a condition of license.